-The Commission finds that the proposed project is consistent with LUP Policies 3.9-1 and 3.8-1 in the parcel is able to accommodate the proposed development and that adequate services are available.
+The Commission finds that the proposed project as conditioned is consistent with LUP Policies 3.9-1 and 3.8-1 because the parcel is able to accommodate the proposed development as conditioned and that adequate services are available.

 4. VISUAL RESOURCES